 Little Nightmares 2 is a horror game first and platformer second

-- Little Nightmares 2 is divided into five distinct chapters each with different settings
+- Divided into five distinct chapters each with different settings

-- Little Nightmares 2 is roughly twice as long as the original and took us roughly eight hours to complete on our first playthrough
+- Roughly twice as long as the original and took us roughly eight hours to complete on our first playthrough

-- Little Nightmares 2 is one of the best horror games we’ve played this year
+- One of the best horror games we’ve played this year

 Like the original, Little Nightmares 2 wears its Limbo inspiration on its sleeve.
 It sees you take the role of Mono, a tiny child, as you navigate him through a hostile world full of dangerous monsters eager to capture or eat you.
 The only initial difference is that for specific sections you will have the help of Six, the protagonist of the original game, as both an AI companion, and person to protect.